 You wouldn’t think I have a fear of publishing or sharing in any way.
 And yet, I’ve always had a distaste for the sound of my own voice.
 I cherish real human communication.
-I thrive on face to face chats… even virtual versions via Skype, etc. However, hearing a recorded version of my voice always reminds of of Kermit the frog with laryngitis.
+I thrive on face to face chats… even virtual versions via Skype, etc. However, hearing a recorded version of my voice always reminds me of Kermit the frog with laryngitis.
 Perhaps even share-junkies have their Achilles heel.
-Now that I think about it, considering my avatar, some of you might even see the first image of my mug where I appear sane.

 Scitable is an open online collaborative learning space within the nature publishing group.
 If you are a science teacher, or you know one, you’d be doing a favor by forwarding the link to a friend or colleague.
 NatureEdCast is a podcast featuring some interesting folks from many perspectives.
 If you get a chance, check out some of the previous twelve episodes here.
 I’m honored to have been selected to share a few minutes on this program.
 I think I sound like I’m having a phone conversation (complete with near giggles a couple of times), but hey… I guess I actually was.
 By the end I believe we managed to hit upon some issues that are important to the world of education, and even science education in particular.
 See what you think.